markdewing/sympy_codegen_examples/README.md

-# sympy_codegen_examples
+# Sympy Code Generation Examples
-Examples of code generation using Sympy
+Examples of code generation using Sympy.